 The SUBSTITUTE function can be used in the following versions of Microsoft Excel:

 The SUBSTITUTE function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel SUBSTITUTE function examples and explore how you would use the SUBSTITUTE function as a worksheet function in Microsoft Excel:
+Let's look at some Excel SUBSTITUTE function examples and explore how to use the SUBSTITUTE function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following SUBSTITUTE function examples would return:
+Based on the Excel spreadsheet above, the following SUBSTITUTE examples would return: